Introduction: Paper Mache Clay

 From the examples I've shown in this lesson, I'm sure you can see that paper mache clay is a very versatile and useful material.
 The recipe I shared is only one of many versions of this type of clay that are good for different purposes, so feel free to experiment and come up with your own version.

-In the next lesson we'll learn some painting and finishing techniques for paper mache and paper mache clay while we finish our mask.
+In the next lesson we'll learn some painting and finishing techniques for paper mache and paper mache clay.

 Share a photo of your finished project with the class!